arnelenero/reactorlib/README.md

 where `routes` defines the routes declaratively (see below).

 Routing can apply to any level component, so you can place a `<RouterOutlet>` virtually anywhere in the component tree.

+**IMPORTANT:** If your `<RouterOutlet>` and the `<Router>` are not in the same parent component, you would normally need to apply React Router's `withRouter` HOC to the component that renders the `<RouterOutlet>`.
+This is a requirement of React Router, not of Reactor Library, so please check their documentation for details.

 ## Defining Routes